 By: Diane Kashin, Ed.D, RECE.
 With the start of another school year, early childhood programs, are once again faced with choices – to theme or not to theme?
 Themes are like worksheets, they represent a school model.
 I have written about worksheets in previous posts from both a mathematical lens and a literacy lens.
 I admitted to using worksheets when I began my career in early childhood education.
 Now, I admit I used themes.
 As an eager and ambitious teacher, I was anxious that the theme of the week that I had chosen was represented and visible.
 The easiest way to do that was the use of pre-cut shapes or as I referred to them, “cut outs”.
 I can remember sitting in the sleep room and cutting out 30 turkeys for Thanksgiving and how tedious it was to do!
 Fundamentally this practice was very short sighted on a number of levels.
 The greatest issue that I now see, in retrospect, is that themes are teacher directed and teacher owned.
 The trouble with cut outs is that they greatly restrict a child’s creativity and individuality.
 In absolutely no way, should cut outs be considered art.
 Take a look at these images and decide for yourself about themes and pre-cuts.

 Thematic units are a way to organize learning around a key concept.
 The common issues and concerns about using themes involve planning themes in advance and choosing themes with questionable meaningfulness.
 Often teachers use seasons and holidays as the guide to curriculum planning with themes.
 Holiday themes run the risk of being little more than a convenient backdrop for classroom decorations and craft displays.
 When themes are chosen without consideration of children’s interests and development they run the risk of being meaningless.
 Children need to be involved in the process and there needs to be consideration of how children learn.
 Since themes are often short lived (one week in duration), there is also potential for a lack of depth.
 The message being communicated through the use of themes is that there is a great deal of information to be consumed by children through a transmission model of learning.
-Themes related to the alphabet, numbers and geometric shapes are accepted as important concepts for children.
-The difference between a theme method and a curriculum with an emerging focus is that that what children actually know about the subject or topic is as relevant as their interest in that content.
+Themes related to the alphabet, numbers and geometric shapes are accepted as important concepts for children but what about children’s original thoughts and ideas?
 As Vea Vecchi reminds us we need to leave as much space as possible for children’s original thinking.
 She reminds us to give greater attention to the processes rather than the final product.

 The theme approach involves a mimetic focus with the children imitating an adult’s conception and understanding.
 According to the theory of constructivism, knowledge is acquired through active involvement with content instead of imitation or memorization of it.
 Theme-based curriculum is inconsistent with a constructivist stance as it ignores the research that suggests that knowledge is actively acquired.
 Fleet (2002) suggests that the teachers of young children are often distracted by their obligations to follow the theme of the week and the strict timetable that corresponds with the implementation of a theme-based curriculum.
 Time frames and transitions that accompany the day and the theme often ignore the possibilities of challenge and active engagement.
 Taking the colour red as an example of a narrow theme, Fleet (2002) asks, “Why focus on a primary colour and does it matter?” (p.
 21).
 When themes are tightly scripted and dependent on teacher direction they provide a predictable sequence for the teacher.
 However, children’s curricular needs are not so clear cut or predictable.